Fast-Track Visas in Italy

-Fast track visas in Italy
+applying for fast track visas in Italy

 Which workers can benefit of this procedure?

-The fast-track process is available for the following categories of applications (the Italian company must sign a Protocol Agreement for each category in order to be able to file applications under the fast track process):
+The fast-track visa is available for the following categories of applications (the Italian company must sign a Protocol Agreement for each category in order to be able to file applications under the fast track process):

 · Managers or highly qualified personnel seconded to Italy (intra company assignment).
 Allows foreign employees in an executive/senior managerial/specialized knowledge role to be temporarily assigned to a subsidiary/branch/affiliate (Art.
 27 c.1 lett. a) Legislative Decree 286/98).